bewards/tech-blog-grav/pages/01.blog/creating-a-bootstrap-modal-with-sitecore-sxa/item.md

 })();
 ```

-## Creating the Datasource and Associated Content
+## :fa-pencil-alt: Creating the Datasource and Associated Content
 Before we can get into creating the Rendering Variant, it helps to visualize what the Datasource and associated content required for the modal will look like.
 Underneath `/sitecore/content/[Company]/[PublicWebsite]/Data/Modals` right-click and insert a Modal, then right-click the modal and insert two modal buttons:

 ![Sitecore Experience Editor Buttons Insert and Sort](modal-rendering_experience-editor-buttns.png)